AlexsLemonade/refinebio-js/publish.md

 <details>
 <summary>&horbar; package.json</summary>

-To setup a package.json for the npm package, the following fields should be included as minimal:
+To setup a package.json for a npm package, the following fields should be included as minimal:

 **pakage.json**